 I have been advised not to grade, what can I do to make sure I am ready for next time?

-All club students will have access to their syllabus sheet on this website.
-Make sure that you read this and understand everything that will be required of you on grading day.
+Make sure that you read and understand your syllabus and what will be required of you on grading day.
 Also, get in as much practice as possible.
-There are 2 open lessons a week at Brookside Boys Club and we always have time to run through anything that you need extra help with.
-All information that you need to know for your next kyu grade can be found when you log in; from the Japanese, the dojo kun on audio to links to your kata and kumite/ippon.
+There are 2 open lessons a week at Aberford Community Centre and we always have time to run through anything that you need extra help with.
+Also do not forget we have our Facebook group for existing members that has access to plenty of videos to support you.
+FB Group: Kosmo Karate Lessons.

-I temporary passed at grading, what does this mean?
+I temporary failed at grading, what does this mean?